Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

    received by the Company within 7 days of the discovery of the defect.

-2. Proof of regular maintenance in accordance with the Company’s recommendations. **Maintenance shall only be carried out by SIGUREN service engineers or SIGUREN approved service engineers/approved companies.**
+2. Proof of regular maintenance in accordance with the Company’s recommendations. **Maintenance shall only be carried out by SIGUREN technologies service engineers or SIGUREN technologies approved service engineers/approved companies.**

 3. The defect not being due to carelessness, improper treatment or any